Packet Loss Monitoring

 Configure and resolve threshold violation issues

-Use the WAN monitoring feature in OpManager to configure threshold values for packet loss.
+You can use the WAN monitoring feature in OpManager to configure threshold values for packet loss.
 You can also generate visual reports using OpManager to obtain information about threshold violations so you can make informed decisions to avoid network packet loss.